MSroczynski3/Mock-Service/README.md

 **Build fails with Java version error:**
 - Ensure Java 24 is installed and `JAVA_HOME` is set correctly

+**Tests fail with Docker/Testcontainers errors:**
+- Ensure Docker Desktop is installed and running
+- Run `docker info` to verify Docker connectivity
+- On Windows: Make sure Docker Desktop is using the correct engine

+**WireMock HttpServerFactory errors:**
+- This project uses `wiremock-standalone` for better Java 21+ compatibility
+- If you see "Jetty 11 is not present" errors, ensure you're using the standalone version
+- The standalone version includes all necessary HTTP server dependencies

 **Application won't start - MongoDB connection error:**
 - MongoDB connection is optional for basic functionality